libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

+-Oobabooga Chatbot prompts have been better finetuned and it performs much better.

+-Added Experimental Oobabooga Version of the webscrape tool.
+As of now only the webscrape and search use the Oobabooga api, chatbot part still uses Open Ai.

 -Added Local Embedding Version of the OpenAi API chatbot.
 This version uses a 768 dimension Index.

 -Added Experimental Oobabooga API conversion.
 Prompts still need to be finetuned.
 Tested with TheBloke/Wizard-Vicuna-13B-Uncensored-HF.
 A new Index on Pinecone needs to be created to use this using 768 Dimensions instead of 1536.